BetterRules/betterrules.nz/workshop-manual.md

 ### Process Flows.
 {: #introprocessflows}
 _**[optional output]**_
 Process flows are detailed flow charts of the process(es) that will be required to support the rules.
 They are especially useful in questioning how implementable a ruleset is and can provide insight into bottle necks or inconsistencies that the rules might introduce.
-Keep in mind there is often multiple process flows for a set of rules depending on the perspective and roles of the people the rules affect..
+Keep in mind there is often multiple process flows for a set of rules depending on the perspective and roles of the people the rules affect.